Detry322/proavalon-bot-api/source/index.html.md

 All requests made to a ProAvalon bot will be secured with an `Authorization` header.
 Your API should share an API key with ProAvalon.com to be sent on every API request.
 This will ensure only ProAvalon.com can make requests, preventing denial-of-service attacks.

 <aside class="notice">
 Ensure that your API always returns properly formatted JSON.
-Make sure to include the proper <code>Content-Type: application/json</code> header.
+Make sure to include the proper <code>Content-Type: application/json</code> header in your response.
 </aside>